 An alternative path to dressing up a Tiguan Comfortline is to opt for a Tiguan Adventure.
 Available in 132TSI and 110TDI form, the Adventure has a stubbier front bumper, and some extra protection for sensitive areas under the car (both aimed at making it less vulnerable in rough going).
 And it cherry-picks some features from the Luxury package: heated front seats, a power-adjustable driver’s seat, Keyless Access, and power-folding mirrors.
 (The sunroof is available at extra cost.)
 Seat trim is synthetic, and the headlights use very bright and long-lived LEDs.
 You can option the Driver assistance pack.
 Perhaps surprisingly given the off-road theme, wheel diameter grows to 18 inches, and tyres have a correspondingly shallower profile (changes that emphasise sealed-road performance).

 Spend more again for a Tiguan Sportline and you get body enhancements and the most powerful petrol engine, the 162TSI with AWD.

-Highline Tiguans come with very bright and long-lived LED headlights, whose beams self-level and shine into corners.
-Tail-lights are LED also, rear-cabin windows are tinted to keep out heat and glare, and a better multimedia unit allows voice control of the sat-nav.
-Wheels are bigger at 18 inches, and they carry lower profile tyres that are a bit wider (adding some grip on dry roads).
-As well, they have the Comfortline Luxury pack features as standard.
+Highline Tiguans come with Driver Assistance pack, and Comfortline Luxury pack features as standard, seats upholstered with ArtVelours microfleece/cloth trim, LED headlights whose beams shine into corners, and LED tail-lights.
+Rear-cabin windows are tinted to keep out heat and glare, and a better multimedia unit allows voice control of the sat-nav.